Background

 with less understanding of what was going on.

-Came in two different colored wire (red and green).
-A
+Loading coils come in two different colored wires (red and

-single winding has a DC resistance of 4 Ohms.
+green).
+A single winding has a DC resistance of 4

 In the telephone application these were used to "load the